anastasiia-ria/neighbor/README.md

 Code: beepBoop(2);
 Expected Output: 0, 'Beep!', 'Boop!'

-Test: "It should return "Won't you be my neighbor?" if the number 3 is inputted"
+Test: "It should return an array [0, 'Beep!', 'Boop!', 'Won't you be my neighbor, undefined?'] if the number 3 is inputted"
 Code: beepBoop(3);
-Expected Output: "Won't you be my neighbor?"
+Expected Output: 0, 'Beep!', 'Boop!', 'Won't you be my neighbor, undefined?'

 Test: "It should return "Beep!" if inputted number contains 1"
 Code: beepBoop(51);